Automattic/knox/Readme.md

 ### `endpoint`

-By default knox will send all requests to the global endpoint (bucket.s3.amazonaws.com).
+By default knox will send all requests to the global endpoint (s3.amazonaws.com).
 This works regardless of the region where the bucket is.
-But if you want to manually set the endpoint (for performance reasons) you can do it with the `endpoint` option.
+But if you want to manually set the endpoint, e.g. for performance or testing reasons, or because you are using a S3-compatible service that isn't hosted by Amazon, you can do it with the `endpoint` option.

 ### `region`

 For your convenience when using buckets not in the US Standard region, you can specify the `region` option.
-When you do so, the `endpoint` hostname is automatically assembled.
+When you do so, the `endpoint` is automatically assembled.

 As of this writing, valid values for the `region` option are: